josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 2. Castile has joined a Coalition against France
 3. When Secessionists Rebels, observe that Castile is forcibly called to War as the Attacker (Rebel side)
 4. Observe that Castile cannot call Coalition members (Portugal, Navarre) to join the War because it is the attacker
-5. Observe that France (Defender) CAN call Allies (Aragon, Rome) to join the defensive War
+5. Observe that France (Defender) CAN call Allies (Aragon, Papal States) to join the defensive War
 6. Result: France can bypass the Coalition to attack Castile alone, while Castile cannot obtain Coalition or ally support
 7. Observe that Castile will leave the Coalition after the rebellion War ends